-The south pole of the moon may be the preferred destination for upcoming missions.
+The south pole of the moon could be the preferred destination for upcoming missions.
 Since it is always exposed to sunlight and there may be water, the European Space Agency (ESA) has designated it as a potential site for a moon base.

 A team of researchers from Tallinn University of Technology (TalTech) in Estonia has already launched into the design of solar panels that could power just such a lunar settlement.
 A solar cell technology that strangely resembles sandpaper and could power the new "colonies".